 The North End is considered Boston’s first neighborhood.
 It has a much different vibe than the rest of Boston and it is separated from Boston city proper.

 There is a positive sense of community in this neighborhood, which has attracted young professionals to find apartments here.

 The location is a gateway to the whole city.
 You can easily access Boston from this wonderful location.

 Copp’s Burying Ground is the second oldest cemetery in Boston, found right here in the North End.

 Old North Church is Boston’s oldest church.
 It was built in the 1720’s and holds a special place in Boston history.

 The high steeple is how Paul Revere was warned that the British were coming via the sea.
 Be sure to check out this church and cemetery while you explore the North End.

 Eating in the North End is a must.

 Whether you want to grab a wonderful sandwich or have a proper sit down meal, the food is authentic and delicious.

 There is something for every budget and craving.
-Feel like you are wandering the streets of Italy in this authentic neighborhood!More Info (click to expand)
+Feel like you are wandering the streets of Italy in this authentic neighborhood!More Info (click to show all)